 Directors appointed during the financial year hold office until the next Annual General Meeting and if eligible, may offer themselves for re-election.

-The tenure of service of Independent Directors is capped at the maximum limit of nine (9) years as recommended by the CG Code.
-An Independent Director who has served the Company for nine (9) years may, subject to NRC’s recommendation and shareholders’ approval, continue to serve the Group in the capacity of Independent Director as guided by CG Code.
+The tenure of service of Independent Directors is capped at the maximum limit of nine (9) years as recommended by the MCCG.
+An Independent Director who has served the Company for nine (9) years may, subject to NRC’s recommendation and shareholders’ approval through a two-tier voting process, continue to serve the Group in the capacity of Independent Director as guided by MCCG.

-The Board delegates authority and vests accountability for the Group‘s day-to-day operations with the Key Senior Management team led by the Group Managing Director to achieve the corporate objectives.
+The Board delegates authority and vests accountability for the Group‘s day-to-day operations with the Key Senior Management team led by the GMD/CEO to achieve the corporate objectives.

 The Company has put in place the Directors’ and Officers’ insurance coverage against liabilities arising from holding offices by virtue of their positions and in connection with the performance of their responsibilities.
 Nevertheless, the Directors and Officers shall not be indemnified where he/she found guilty in respect of any negligence, default, breach of duty or breach of trust.

-The Directors are guided by the requirements of Main Market Listing Requirements (MMLR) of Bursa Securities on attendance of at least 50% of Board Meetings held in a financial year.
+The Directors are guided by the requirements of MMLR of Bursa Securities on attendance of at least 50% of Board Meetings held in a financial year.

 The limit on the number of directorships that may be held at any point of time by the Board members are not more than 5 for listed companies and no restriction of the number of directorships in non-listed companies, excluding the position on the Board of the Company which requires active involvement as a board member or such other requirements as prescribed by the MMLR.